Southampton University Hillwalking Club

 Although Hampshire and surrounding areas offer marvellous walks, we host whole-weekend away trips to offer our members the chance to explore another part of the country and the walks these regions offer!

 There are six away trips organised every academic year, going to some more luxurious walking places such as the Lake District, Dartmoor, Brecon Beacons, the Peak District, Snowdonia, Pembrokeshire and Cornwall- just to list a few!
-These trips cost £50 on average and are all-inclusive of your travel, accommodation and food (Saturday breakfast to Sunday lunch)!
-Please note that the price of trips can fluctuate depending on the location, but are always planned with a student budget in mind and are always a bargain!
+These trips cost £50 on average for the weekend trips and slightly more for the 5 day trips around £100 +.

 Important!
 Please read the safety info - Like all outdoor pursuits, walking can become dangerous if done without careful consideration.
 We are required to provide details of our responsibilities to you and your responsibilities to yourself and others to keep everyone safe.
 This can all be found on our rules page.
 It also contains details of the club's insurance cover.
 By coming on any of our walks or events, you acknowledge that you have read and understood our rules and safety disclaimer.